Air Jordan 9

 The Jordan 9’s original colorways are as follows: “White/Black/True Red,” “Powder Blue,” “Olive” and “Charcoal.”
 The Jordan 9 Low was introduced in 2002 with the design’s first retro run.
 Since then, limited and special editions of the ninth Air Jordan sneaker have included Doernbecher, Quai54, “Countdown” Pack (CDP) and other versions, as well as PEs for Mike Bibby and the late Kobe Bryant.

-2024 is expected to be a great year for the Air Jordan 9, especially OG collectors.
-The Jordan 9 “Powder Blue” kicked things off in March in that regard, followed by arguably one of the silhouette’s best colorways in November with the Jordan 9 “Olive.”
-JB has also confirmed a major drop for 2025, with the Jordan 9 “Cool Grey” getting a retro nearly 13 years after its last release.
+Despite only a couple releases coming to shelves, 2024 has been a great year for the Air Jordan 9, especially OG collectors.
+The Jordan 9 “Powder Blue” kicked things off in March, followed by arguably one of the silhouette’s best colorways in November with the Jordan 9 “Olive.”

 Pricing for the shoes in adult sizing arrives at $210 USD, with kids’ sizes landing at $160 (Grade School), $100 USD (Pre-School) and $85 USD (Toddler).